High-order fluctuations of temperature in hot QCD matter: Introduction

-Motivated by experimental advances, we develop a theoretical framework to systematically investigate temperature fluctuations in hot QCD matter, that is general and applicable to temperature fluctuations of arbitrary order.
+To systematically investigate temperature fluctuations in hot QCD matter, we develop a theoretical framework which is general and applicable to temperature fluctuations of arbitrary order.
 As a specific application, this approach is applied to the QCD thermodynamics described by a 2+1 flavor low energy effective field theory (LEFT) \cite{Wen:2018nkn}, where quantum and thermal fluctuations are encoded self-consistently through the functional renormalization group (fRG).
-The fRG has proven to be a powerful nonperturbative theoretical method, and is well suited for the studies of properties of the hot QCD matter including the QCD phase diagram, critical end point, and real-time dynamics, etc., see Refs. \cite{Fu:2019hdw, Braun:2020ada, Braun:2023qak, Tan:2024fuq, Fu:2024rto, Dupuis:2020fhh, Fu:2022gou}.
+The fRG has proven to be a powerful nonperturbative theoretical method, and is well suited for studies of properties of the hot QCD matter including the QCD phase diagram, critical end point, and real-time dynamics, etc., \cite{Fu:2019hdw, Braun:2020ada, Braun:2023qak, Tan:2024fuq, Fu:2024rto, Dupuis:2020fhh, Fu:2022gou}.

-We first introduce a new thermodynamic state function to characterize the thermodynamics related to the mean transverse momentum fluctuations of charged particles, from which we derive analytic expressions for the temperature fluctuations to arbitrary order.
-Numerical results are obtained by applying this framework to a 2+1 flavor LEFT within the fRG approach.
-Our approach demonstrates that temperature fluctuations would be suppressed remarkably as the matter evolved from HRG to QGP with the increase in temperature or the baryon chemical potential.
+This paper is organized as follows: In \sec{sec:Wfunction} we first introduce a new thermodynamic state function to characterize the thermodynamics related to the mean transverse momentum fluctuations of charged particles, from which we derive analytic expressions for the temperature fluctuations to arbitrary order in \sec{sec:tem-fluc}.
+Numerical results are obtained by applying this framework to a 2+1 flavor LEFT within the fRG approach in \sec{sec:numerical}.
+Our approach demonstrates that temperature fluctuations would be suppressed remarkably as the matter evolves from HRG to QGP with increasing temperature or the baryon chemical potential.
+Conclusions, discussions and outlook are presented in \sec{sec:conclusion}.
+In the appendices, we provide some details of the 2+1 flavor LEFT within the fRG approach in \app{app:LEFT2p1}, preliminary results of temperature fluctuations calculated in QCD within fRG in \app{app:cn-QCD}, hyper-order fluctuations of temperature in \app{app:hyper-order}, ratios of temperature fluctuation cumulants in \app{app:cn-ratios}, relation between the temperature $T$ and the mean transverse momentum $\langle p_{T} \rangle$ in \app{app:T-pT-relation}.